cwchilvers/CPSC-244-Project/README.md

 - The player masters moving the ball and collecting gems within a time limit.

 ## Installation
-1. Go to the `Builds` folder
+1. Go to [Releases](https://github.com/cwchilvers/Boll-a-Rall/releases) and download the `Boll-a-Rall.zip` file.
-2. Download the `Boll-a-Rall.zip` file
-3. Extract the contents of the zip file
+2. Extract the contents of the zip file.
-4. Run the `Boll-a-Rall.exe` file
+3. Run the `Boll-a-Rall.exe` file.

 ## Usage
 - Use the arrow keys or WASD to move the ball.